 At one point in time, as the demand for marble from Paros outstripped supply, it was considered to be one of the world's costliest marble and every sculptor's dream.
 According to Greek statistics, archaeologists are of the opinion that as much as 75% of all the sculptures created in the Aegean islands were made out of the marble from Paros.

 The mining of the Parian marble came to a halt in the 7th century and revived once again for a short while in the 19th century when two renowned mining companies were in operation.
 But, in the long run, the companies couldn't sustain their operations and the quarries were once again closed down.

-Visitors who intend to visit the quarries find the immense pathway that leads one to the actual quarries very dative and foolhardy due to the fact that the pathway is paved with marble.
-As you walk along the meandering pathway, you will come across a cluster of old abandoned edifices and further ahead lies the ancient quarries.
+Visitors who intend to visit the quarries find the immense pathway that leads to the actual quarries very dative and foolhardy because it is paved with marble.
+As you walk along the meandering pathway, you will come across a cluster of old abandoned edifices while further ahead lie the ancient quarries.

 There is an additional quarry, which is located to the left of the pathway and dates back to the 3rd century BC.
-This quarry is conspicuous by its reliefs of Greek gods, which are strategically positioned at the entrance itself and is rather innovatively protected by a cage-like enclosure.
+This quarry is conspicuous by its reliefs of Greek gods, which are strategically positioned at the entrance itself, and is rather innovatively protected by a cage-like enclosure.

 Archaeologists believe that during the height of the Roman empire, this particular quarry on Paros employed approximately 150,000 slaves who worked as miners.
 Although there isn't much at stake in this quarry, the adventurous guests can walk their way deep into the caves, which were once ripped open by the toiling miners.
 To undertake such a venture, it is advisable to have an expert guide alongside.

 The Ancient Marble Quarries are located in Marathi.